How to Celebrate Halloween During COVID-19 and Flu Season

 Below, we’re breaking down what parents need to know specifically about trick-or-treating safety as well as the safest way to celebrate Halloween this year.

-But even without trick-or-treating, there are plenty of ways to have fun at home, which we’ll cover next.
+If an illness cancels trick-or-treating this year, there are plenty of ways to have fun at home.

 Low-Risk Halloween Activities

-- Pumpkin carving with your immediate household or outside at a safe distance more than 6 feet apart with neighbors and friends.
-These preschool pumpkin craft ideas are a safer alternative to full-fledged pumpkin carving if you have little ones.
+- Pumpkin carving with your immediate household These preschool pumpkin craft ideas are a safer alternative to full-fledged pumpkin carving if you have little ones.